tobiy105/Web-App-DevOps-Project/README.md

 - Service Name: `flask-app-service`
 - Selector: Match labels with `app: flask-app` to route internal communication.
-- Port Configuration: Use TCP protocol on port 80 for internal communication within the cluster, with the targetPort set to 5000.
+- Port Configuration: Use TCP protocol on port 80 for internal communication within the cluster, with the target port set to 5000.

 ### Deployment Strategy